edgerson/testtringa/index.md

   headline: Continuous delivery for your whole team
   content: Tringa helps you seamlessly deploy software through your unique development
     pipeline to any hosting solution.
-With easy access to version status and deployment process, Tringa empowers your team to stay in sync and keep releasing great apps.
+With easy access to version status and deployment process, Tringa empowers your team to stay in sync and keep releasing great tools.
     Plus, you’ll get some extra features like easy rollbacks and redeployments.
   cta:
     enabled: true